Artwork Guidelines

 Embroidery Digitisation

-For any new artwork being used for embroidery, digitisation is required to convert your image into a format compatible with embroidery machines.
-This process comes with a setup fee.
-However, for certain regular logos (e.g. University of Sheffield, AMRC etc.), we may already have the necessary digitised files, and a setup fee may not be required.
+For any new artwork used for embroidery, digitisation is required to convert your image into a format compatible with embroidery machines.
+This process comes with a one-off setup fee.

 What to Avoid for Embroidery